This futuristic flying taxi aims to conquer air travel’s noise problem

 Let’s first look at weight.
 To make money, Joby wants to fill every seat on every flight.
 That means having four passengers (potentially with luggage), in addition to a pilot.
 Engineers can simulate this fully loaded or “gross” weight in testing by adding weighs such as sandbags.
 But in the video with the sound meter, “it was partially loaded gross weight, not fully loaded gross weight,” says Bevirt.
 Full weight means more disk loading and probably more noise.

 Also, the plane is hovering just above the ground.
 This is a convenient time to take a sound reading, says Moore, because the plane sits on a cushion of air formed when the wash from the propellers blows down against the ground.
 “So you are able to be at a much lower amount of power than if you were 20 feet off the ground,” he says.
 Joby says only that takeoff is less than 65 decibels, but it doesn’t say how much less.
-And on the decibel scale, every 10-point increase in number represents a 10-fold increase in noise.
+And on the decibel scale, every 10-point increase in number represents a two-fold increase in noise.

 Nitpicks aside, Joby has been brave enough to put numbers out there and spearhead the sound issue.
 “Regardless of what the measurement means, they clearly think that noise is an important enough thing to talk about, ahead of a lot of other things they could be talking about,” says Greenwood.